 From time to time, work placement opportunities are offered to students via the College.
-These opportunities are advertised via the 'Announcements' section on Canvas in the BA Course Page.
+These opportunities are advertised via the 'Announcements' section on Canvas in the

+Vogue Fashion Foundation course page.
 These opportunities are advertised to all students and students will need to apply directly to the company / organisation.

-Please note: Should a company request the College to recommend students for a job opportunity, the shortlisting will be made by the Director or Programme / Course Leader and Head of Careers based on the following criteria:
+Please note: Should a company request the College to recommend students for a work placement position, the shortlisting will be made by the Director or Programme / Course Leader and Head of Careers based on the following criteria:

 - Academic success on the course

 - Attendance record

-- Work produced during the course and the relevance of this in relation to the position
+- Work produced during the course and the relevance of this in relation to the position.